huland/logseq-notes/pages/Robert C. Martin - Clean Architecture A Craftsman's Guide to Software Structure and Design.md

 			- And while the Presenters might be
 				- peripheral to the Controller,
 				- they are central to the Views.
+			- Notice how this creates a hierarchy of protection based on the notion of "level."
+				- Interactors are the highest-level concept, so they are the most protected.
+				- Views are among the lowest-level concepts, so they are the least protected.
+				- Presenters are higher level than Views, but lower level than the Controller or the Interactor.
 - Your Highlight on Location 1243-1243 | Added on Tuesday, August 8, 2023 1:16:44 PM

   CONCLUSION